mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

 ## A. The HistVis Dataset

 ### A1.
 Dataset Overview
 The HistVis dataset consists of 30,000 synthetic images generated from prompts describing 100 universal human activities across 10 historical time periods using three state-of-the-art diffusion models (Stable Diffusion XL, Stable Diffusion 3, FLUX.1-schnell).
 Each prompt follows the format "A person [activity] in the [historical period]", combining 100 activities (drawn from 20 domains such as art, work, celebration, and communication) with five centuries (17th–21st) and five 20th-century decades (1910s, 1930s, 1950s, 1970s, 1990s).
 For each activity–period pair, 10 images were generated per model.

-All images are annotated with the associated prompt, activity category, time period, and model identifier.
+The dataset includes comprehensive metadata in a structured CSV format, with each image entry containing:
+- image_path: The full image path for direct access
+- model: The generative model identifier (Flux_Schnell, SD_3, or SD_XL)
+- historical_period: The historical period specified in the prompt
+- universal_human_activity: The universal human activity described
+- category: The broader category the activity belongs to

 ### A2.
 Dataset Access